cloverbloom/knowledge-base/systems.md

 - Define and track a **Weekly Score** to measure performance objectively.
 - Shorter timeframes (12 weeks) increase predictability and clarity of goals.
 - Be exceptional at 1-3 things rather than mediocre at many.
+- Weaknesses rarely become strengths; consistently leveraging your strengths yields the greatest returns.
+- Choose to spend time on activities that generate the highest payoffs.
+- Everything requires sacrifice; comfort is often the first thing you must sacrifice.
+- "Eventually everyone sits down at a banquet of consequences."
 - `"To write a great book, you must first become the book." – Naval Ravikant`

 ### [The 3 Principles]